 Getting Ready for Game Day at the College Football Hall of Fame

-Guests enter the College Football Hall of Fame through a tunnel into the Quad, where they register, using their attraction ticket, a hard plastic all access pass on a lanyard.
+Enter into the Quad, where you register, using your attraction ticket, a hard plastic all access pass on a lanyard.
 Once registered, the attraction ticket becomes the key to a customized experience throughout the attraction.
-Post trip, guests can download personalized interactive segments such as a TV or radio broadcasts.
+Post trip, you can download personalized interactive segments such as a TV or radio broadcasts.

 My favorite part of the Quad is the almost floor-to-ceiling artwork by Georgia artist Steve Penley.
 As a University of Georgia graduate, it had to be hard for him to paint tributes to schools like Florida.
 Come to think of it, I’m not positive Florida is part of the mural.